josephkligel/python_programs/README.md

 picksite-v2.py: Type what site you would like to go to and bash will go site, as long as site in the websites list

 program_run.py: Runs one of three programs already installed on the computer.
 It is merely a convienent way to run programs locally installed instead of from the usual system installed directories.

+program_run.py: Gives a selection of programs to run and runs the program selected.
+The programs are populated in the found_files.json file from the find_a_file program.

 table_of_contents.py Choose what table-of-contents text to edit and open it.
 The table of contents texts are like this list in which they contain a listing of programs I made.